GENERAL TERMS AND CONDITIONS

 V. TRANSPORTATION AND DELIVERY OF GOODS

 5.1.
-The method of delivery of goods is determined by the seller, unless otherwise stipulated in the purchase contract.
-If the mode of transport is contracted on the basis of a special request of the buyer, the buyer bears the risk and any additional costs associated with this mode of transport.
+The method of delivery of the goods is determined by the seller, unless otherwise stipulated in the purchase contract.
+In the event that the mode of transport is contracted on the basis of a special request of the buyer, the buyer bears the risk and any additional costs associated with this mode of transport.

 5.4.
-In the event that for reasons on the part of the buyer it is necessary to deliver the goods repeatedly or in another way than specified in the order, the buyer is obliged to pay the costs associated with repeated delivery of goods, respectively. costs associated with another method of delivery.
+If, for reasons on the part of the buyer, it is necessary to deliver the goods repeatedly or in a different way than was specified in the order, the buyer is obliged to pay the costs associated with repeated delivery of the goods, or costs associated with another delivery method.

 VI.
 RIGHTS FROM DEFECTIVE PERFORMANCE

 6.1.
 The rights and obligations of the contracting parties regarding rights from defective performance are governed by relevant generally binding legal regulations.